**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 Caffeinated Creativity: How Videographers in Austin are Driving the Cold Brew Craze

 In a café-laden nirvana of Austin, shots of espresso aren’t just for drinking—they’re the new approach to capture life’s fleeting instants.
-Armed with cameras and an acquired taste for seepd art, videographers are filtering the caffeine into frames, making sure the Austin coffee scene remains unrivalled.
+Armed with cameras and an acquired taste for seepd art, videographers are filtering the caffeine into frames, ensuring the Austin coffee scene remains unrivaled.

 Waiting for Wi-Fi, and Godot: Corporate Video Pros Face the Realities of New York’s Tech Hiccups